PersonGraph/NormalExpressions/README.md

 # ⚰️ NormalExpressions

+Pathfinding Adaptations / Techniques
+Modified Ear ["clicks"],
+Modified Eye ["zoom"],
+Figure / Ground

 Hadith focuses on a direct line of communication from PBUH and has many ratings that evaluate the transmission quality.

 Bible normal expressions to get closer to the spirit of Jesus that makes sense conversationally or something like that.

-Various forms of divination create a lot of spam.
+Various forms of pathfinding create a lot of spam.
 I have a modified ear and it clicks on bible passages or chapters. https://www.instagram.com/p/C1nMTIivoo9/?img_index=1